Ben Going

-Ben Going (born June 15, 1985), username boh3m3 (pronounced bo-heem) on YouTube, is a video blog personality based in Torrance, California.
-He was fairly popular on YouTube in 2006 and into 2007, and an early YouTube partner.
+Ben Going (born June 15, 1985), is an American YouTuber who was prominent during 2006 and 2007.
+He was based in Torrance, California, and is one of the site's earliest YouTube Partners.

 Most of Going's videos are shot in black-and-white.
 He has claimed to be "the only person on the (YouTube) Most Subscribed List that swears excessively".
-Quite often in his videos, he wears a signature black hat.
+He wears a signature black hat often in his videos.
 Subjects of Going's vlogs have included pop culture, the news media, and the state of the YouTube community, in addition to personal anecdotes.

 YouTube

 Going intended that his first submission to YouTube, posted in May 2006, serve as an audition tape for MTV's "Jackass".
 That failing, he went on to adopt a vlogger personality that has worked to give him over 44,000 subscribers and a top spot on YouTube's Most Subscribed list.

-Two of his videos, No Swearing! (posted June 6, 2006) and Why Do YouTube? (posted November 29, 2006, but has since been removed), were featured on YouTube's homepage and each has a view count over 900,000.
+Two of his videos, No Swearing! (posted June 6, 2006), and Why Do YouTube? (posted November 29, 2006, but has since been removed), were featured on YouTube's homepage and each has a view count over 900,000.
 Various news outlets have approached Going for his opinion on the state of the YouTube community or YouTube in general.

 Stemming from his video channel's exposure, YouTube paid Going to produce two videos for use in holiday-themed, corporate sponsored promotions in December 2006.
 The first to be released as part of the YouTube and Coca-Cola Holiday Wish Cast, sponsored by Coca-Cola.

 According to Ad week, this promotion marked the first time YouTube made an ad deal with its top users.
 The second was featured on YouTube's homepage for the YouTube New Year's Eve Countdown, which was put on in partnership with Warner Music Group and sponsored by Chevrolet.

-Stick am has credited Going for bringing 1,000 new users to its video networking website hours after he advertised his presence there on YouTube.
+Stickam has credited Going for bringing 1,000 new users to its video networking website hours after he advertised his presence there on YouTube.
 In January 2007, he hosted a live, 24-hour Stickam broadcast to raise awareness for the Darfur conflict.

-In addition to several other popular YouTube users, Going worked with Barenaked Ladies to produce a music video for their single "Sound of Your Voice" in February 2007.
+In addition to several other popular YouTubers, Going worked with Barenaked Ladies to produce a music video for their single "Sound of Your Voice" in February 2007.
 The video has been featured on the Bare-naked Ladies' homepage.

 In May 2007, YouTube entered Going as one of the first users to take part in its partnership program.
-As a YouTube partner, Going can capitalise on "promotional opportunities" and advertiser-based revenue sharing.
-He was one of the first twenty to thirty YouTube users to have this status.
+As a YouTube partner, Going can capitalize on "promotional opportunities" and advertiser-based revenue sharing.
+He was one of the first twenty to thirty YouTubers to have this status.
 Although The New York Times once quoted Going's saying that he hopes "video blogging might become some kind of career," since becoming a YouTube partner he has retracted that statement.